 Purpose - Take time to consider the point of the interviews and what you are investigating.
 Clarify precisely the nature of the complaint/allegation, and plan questions in relation to each specific point.

-Documents -Ensure you have obtained relevant documents, e.g. Care Plan, Service Standards, Policy/Procedures, shift patterns, staffing levels, diagram of the unit etc.
+Documents - Ensure you have obtained relevant documents, e.g. Care Plan, Service Standards, Policy/Procedures, shift patterns, staffing levels, diagram of the unit etc.

 Defence - Be prepared for the explanations that might be offered and whether they would form a reasonable defence against the complaint/allegation

-Prompt -Take time to make brief notes of the matters you intend to raise to prompt your memory and to make sure you do not leave anything out (Who, when, where, why, what and how).
+Prompt - Take time to make brief notes of the matters you intend to raise to prompt your memory and to make sure you do not leave anything out (Who, when, where, why, what and how).

-Choose a quiet, private, location, out of sight and hearing of others, where the employee can be spoken to in confidence.
+Choose a quiet, private, location, out of sight and hearing of others, where the employee/witnesses can be spoken to in confidence.
 Ensure that there is adequate seating for the attendees.
 Leave instructions that no one should disturb the meeting including telephone/mobile calls.

 The employer should make the witness aware that his or her anonymity cannot be guaranteed.
-If the matter results in legal proceedings, he or she may be subject to a witness order requiring his or her attendance at the tribunal to provide evidence in the proceedings.
+If the matter results in legal proceedings, he or she may be subject to a witness order requiring his or her attendance at a tribunal to provide evidence in the proceedings.

 The following points can be used as guidance.

-Patients or Non NHS Employee as Witnesses
+Patients or Non NHS Employees as Witnesses